akka/akka/akka-docs/rst/scala/persistence.rst

 ``persist`` with an event (or a sequence of events) as first argument and an event handler as second argument.

 The ``persist`` method persists events asynchronously and the event handler is executed for successfully persisted events.
-Successfully persisted events are internally sent back to the processor as separate messages which trigger the event handler execution.
-An event handler may therefore close over processor state and mutate it.
+Successfully persisted events are internally sent back to the processor as individual messages that trigger event handler executions.
+An event handler may close over processor state and mutate it.
 The sender of a persisted event is the sender of the corresponding command.
 This allows event handlers to reply to the sender of a command (not shown).

 The main responsibility of an event handler is changing processor state using event data and notifying others about successful state changes by publishing events.

-When persisting events with ``persist`` it is guaranteed that the processor will not receive new commands between the ``persist`` call and the execution(s) of the associated event handler.
+When persisting events with ``persist`` it is guaranteed that the processor will not receive further commands between the ``persist`` call and the execution(s) of the associated event handler.
 This also holds for multiple ``persist`` calls in context of a single command.

-The example also demonstrates how to change the processor's default behavior, defined by ``receiveCommand``, to another behavior, defined by ``otherCommandHandler``, and back using ``context.become()`` and ``context.unbecome()``.
+The example also shows how to switch between command different command handlers with ``context.become()`` and ``context.unbecome()``.
-See also the API docs of ``persist`` for further details.

 Reliable event delivery
 -----------------------

-Sending events from an event handler to another actor directly doesn't guarantee delivery of these events.
-To guarantee at-least-once delivery, :ref:`channels` must be used.
+Sending events from an event handler to another actor has at-most-once delivery semantics.
+For at-least-once delivery, :ref:`channels` must be used.
 In this case, also replayed events (received by ``receiveReplay``) must be sent to a channel, as shown in the following example:

 .. includecode:: code/docs/persistence/PersistenceDocSpec.scala#reliable-event-delivery